muratk5n/thirdwave/en/README.md

 *Obi-Wan Kenobi* Episode 5 was good; Vader, OWK were in top form.
 Little Leia's character definitely reminds one of the adult Leia.
-The story complements the trilogy in a way, now we know how Leia knew about OWK, she asked for his help later in trilogy bcz knew from before.
+The story complements the original trilogy, now we know how Leia knew about OWK, she asked for his help later in trilogy bcz knew him from before.
 Great to see McGregor, Christensen again.

 ---